 - Olive Oil – I have used extra virgin olive oil and virgin olive oil.
 Virgin olive oil has a milder taste and extra virgin is stronger.
 You will have to experiment with the one that you prefer.

 - Lemon Juice – I like to use real lemon juice that comes in a bottle.
-I have tried squeezing my own lemon juice from lemons but since I do not normally keep lemons, the bottle is more convenient.
+I have tried squeezing my own lemon juice from lemons and it works.
+But, since I do not normally keep lemons, the bottle is more convenient.

 - Spices – I purchase my spices and salt in bulk from Starwest Botanical.
 I keep pint jars of each one of them on my kitchen shelf and the rest, I put in an airtight bucket (in the bags they come in) and put them in a closet